Mayreeobi/Business-Analysis/README.md

 # Business-Analysis-with-Power-BI

 ## Introduction
-Upon concluding the "Mastering of DAX" course, I partook in an internship program organised by ForesightBI to put into practice my newly  acquired DAX skills.
+Following the completion of the "Mastering of DAX" course, I participated in an internship program organized by ForesightBI to apply my newly acquired DAX skills.

 ## Background:
-Forggith Pharmaceuticals (Forggith) is a Pharmaceuticals Manufacturing Company based in Germany.
-They produce medical drugs which get to the consumers through their distributors.
-Forggith does not sell directly to retailers or end-users, but rather rely on their team of Sales and Marketing pros to ensure that customers get their products.
+Forggith Pharmaceuticals (Forggith) is a pharmaceutical manufacturing company based in Germany.
+They specialize in producing medical drugs distributed to consumers through their network of distributors.
+Forggith does not engage in direct sales to retailers or end-users but instead relies on a team of sales and marketing professionals to ensure the availability of their products to customers.

 ## Objectives
 The task is to produce 2 reports whereby the Sales and marketing teams can track their performances and also for the Executive team to monitor and track revenue and align with the set targets, and also provide insights to the following questions: